-In 1991 Phil McCormick formally Sales Director at Gloucester's largest Timber Importer Williams and Farmer Ltd (W&F) had set up his own company Gloucester Timber Company Ltd (GTC) within the offices at Nicks Timber .
-By 1994 GTC was a major supplier to all the local private Builders Merchant groups along with two national chains and had become a large account to Nicks Timber and Phil was working closely with the Nicks Management in jointly servicing his GTC accounts, It was an obvious and predictable progression therefore when in 1995 Nicks found themselves under some trading pressure and the family agreed to approach Phil with a partnering package resulting in him receiving a 30% share of the company and becoming the new managing director for the company with the existing joint MD's Chris and Tony Drury stepping down to take up new roles as Retail Director and Finance Director respectively .
-54).
+In 1991 Phil McCormick formally Sales Director at Gloucester's largest Timber Importer Williams and Farmer Ltd (W&F) set up his own company Gloucester Timber Company Ltd (GTC) within the offices at Nicks Timber .
+By 1994 GTC had become a major supplier to all the local private Builders Merchant groups in the south along with two national chains, using Nicks as his supply operation in the south and Cox Long in the Midlands.
+GTC had become Nicks largest account and as such Phil was working closely with the Nicks Management team in jointly servicing his GTC accounts, It was an obvious and predictable progression therefore when in 1995 Nicks found themselves once more under financial pressure partly still due to the fire in 1987 and the financial cost of the rebuild that the family had come to the decision to close the company after 131 of trading.
+Having informed Phil of this decision and the inevitable consequences of it on his own business Phil put forward a plan to the shareholders to help the family turn the company back into profit.
+After some deliberation it was agreed by the family that all efforts should be made to save the family business but to secure the full commitment of Phil McCormick in the delivery of his proposal he was asked to become MD and in return for the commitment was offered a partnering package resulting in him receiving a 30% share of the company with the existing joint MD's Chris and Tony Drury stepping down to take up new roles as Retail Director and Finance Director respectively.